Tuesday, May 8, 2012

 I personally believe that "Christian remnant-ism" is the default mode for most Christians, and for most people, simply because we prefer to be around people who think and act like us.
 Christian branding (such as Christian radio, movies, literature, education curricula, etc.) has also served to mono-culturize Christians in a way that makes them detectably uncomfortable with non-Christians and non-Christian settings.
 And why, if we believe we are Christians because we are justified by Jesus and not our own works, do we think that Christian culture is somehow less sinful than non-Christian culture?
 Because sin is about motivation and about what we set our affections on, we're just as likely to be influenced into sin by hanging out with Christians as we are with non-Christians.

-Jesus was so closely associated with messed up people that the religious leaders accused him of being one of them, even to the point of calling him a "glutton and a drunkard."
+Jesus was so closely associated with secular people that the religious leaders accused him of being one of them, even to the point of calling him a "glutton and a drunkard."
 (Luke 7:34) We cannot expect to follow Jesus' example and make disciples of all demographics if we are only comfortable being around people like ourselves--if we only hang out with Christians.
 All of us have interests and talents that can be relational inroads towards the people in our work, schools, neighborhoods, garden clubs, gyms, coffee shops, bars, and book clubs.
 The grace of God compels us to relationally pursue these people because we were first pursued by a Love that won us over.

 5 Hilarious Things about being Pregnant at Whitworth